 The Pros: These traditional cups are okay for occasional use, and they tend to be less expensive than their fancier counterparts.
 They tend to excel at regulating the flow of liquid and preventing leaks during travel.

-The Pros: Unlike hard-spouted cups, they use soft plastic or silicone to create a spout which flexes to accommodate baby’s tongue and teeth to reduce the issues associated with hard-spouted counterparts.
+The Pros: Unlike hard-spouted cups, they use soft plastic or silicone to create a spout which flexes to accommodate baby’s tongue and teeth.

 The Cons: Though they’re healthier than hard-spouted sippy cups, silicone and soft plastic tend to degrade faster, and thoroughly cleaning them can be difficult, especially if there’s a secondary valve piece.
-They also still pass liquid over the front teeth, which can cause tooth decay when offering sugary drinks.
+Children with teeth can also bite through the silicone spout or straw and it can become a choking hazard.

-The Pros: They’re some of the best cups for promoting a mature swallow reflex and healthy tongue positioning, and they do the best job of mimicking the sensation of drinking from a regular glass.
+The Pros: They do the best job of mimicking the sensation of drinking from a regular glass.

-The Cons: Getting accustomed to these cups can be tough for kids who are just transitioning away from a bottle, so they’re better for kids who are experienced with sippy cups; they also expose the teeth to sugary liquids if given.
+The Cons: Getting accustomed to these cups can be tough for kids who are just transitioning away from a bottle.

 The Pros: They’re ideal for developing healthy tongue positioning, mature swallow reflex, avoiding tooth decay and otherwise promoting good orthodontic health.